 Nicole Brisco, Pleasant Grove High School Art Instructor, uses art as a way to connect with life and better understand the world.
 Her eclectic way of thinking guides her instruction in the class, encouraging students to step outside the box and push themselves as artists.
 She has won several honors, most recently the Humanities Texas’ 2017 Outstanding Teaching of the Humanities Award, where over seven-hundred teachers were nominated.

-As a young girl, she was very creative, though she never felt intelligent.
+As a young girl, she was very creative, though she never felt intelligent in a conventional sense.
 She considered herself an average student, not able to see her full potential until she began her journey through making and teaching art.

 She’s taught for over twenty years now, channeling her pensive and methodical nature into helping her students discover and place meaning into their own work.
 She emphasized that art has a message, even if it is subconscious or unintended.